Singelaviria: Phylogenetics

+The ancestor of the singelavirian SJR MCP is unknown but is hypothesized to be a cellular SJR-containing protein.
+Within the realm, an apparent gene duplication event occurred for the MCP, producing two SJR MCPs for certain lineages.
+The minor capsid protein (mCP) is believed to have evolved from cellular pentameric SJR proteins.
+Singelavirians, like viruses of the realm Varidnaviria, encode an ATPase of the FtsK-HerA superfamily.
+It is thought, however, that the need for ATP hydrolysis evolved independently in these two groups of viruses and that they incidentally recruited ATPases from the same lineage.

 History

 The first singelavirian to be discovered was bacteriophage IN93, a matsuhitavirus discovered in 1995.
 The first sphaerolipovirus was discovered in 2003: Haloarcula Hispanic virus SH1.
 That same year, Natrinema virus SNJ1 was the first simulovirus discovered, but it was first mistaken to be a plasmid since it was discovered in its episomal, proviral form, which resembles plasmids.
-The three families in the realm were initially classified as three genera within the family Sphaerolipoviridae and named Alphaspherolipovirus, Betasphaerolipovirus, and Gammasphaerolipovirus.
-In 2020, betasphaerolipoviruses were renamed and moved to the family Simuloviridae, and gammasphaerolipoviruses were renamed and moved to the family Matsushitaviridae.
-From 2019 to 2024, singelavirians were classified in the realm Varidnaviria, which was created to accommodate all viruses with vertical jelly roll fold MCPs.
-After it was discovered that single and double vertical jelly roll fold MCP-encoding viruses had different evolutionary origins, the vertical SJR-MCP lineage was given its own realm, Singelaviria, in 2025.
+From 2019 to 2024, singelavirians were classified in the kingdom Helvetiavirae in the realm Varidnaviria, which was created to accommodate all viruses with vertical jelly roll fold MCPs.
+After it was discovered that single and double vertical jelly roll fold MCP-encoding viruses had different evolutionary origins, the vertical SJR MCP lineage (Helvetiavirae) was given its own realm, Singelaviria, in 2025.
+Halicoviruses and nanicoviruses were first described in the same year and added to the realm in 2026.

+Etymology

+Singelaviria is a portmanteau of sing, from Latin singulus, which means "single", Latin gelata, which means "jelly", a reference to the jelly roll fold, and -viria, the suffix used for virus realms.
+The sole kingdom in the realm, Helvetiavirae, is derived from Latin helvetia, which means "Swiss", a reference to Swiss jelly rolls, and -virae, the suffix used for virus kingdoms.
+The realm's sole phylum, Dividoviricota, is from Esperanto divido, which means "division", a reference to the two single jelly roll major capsid proteins, and -viricota, the suffix used for virus phyla.
+Lastly, the only class in the realm, Laserviricetes, is a portmanteau of Serpentine Lake on Rottnest Island in Australia, where the first sphaerolipovirus, SH1, was discovered, and -viricetes, the suffix used for virus classes.